nikhil-mothkuri/AdvancedRegression/README.md

 ## Table of Contents
 HouseSales_Price_Prediction.ipynb # This file contains the model regression analysis of linear, ridge and lasso regression including comments
+Advanced_Regression.pdf # This file contains all the answers to the four questions asked.
 Technologies Used: # Python